 - With good standing, you could get periodic credit limit increases.

 - If your business is having a difficult time paying bills, using credit cards can increase debts.

 - Missed payments or exceeding the spending limit can trigger expensive penalties.

 Businesses that are new or have no credit history can still use a credit card by going with a secured card.
-It will require a deposit of funds with the credit card company that equals the credit card limit.
+It will require you to pay a security deposit to the credit card company that equals the credit card limit.

-If you have good credit, an unsecured credit card can provide you with short-term financing and help you grow your business.
+If you have good credit, an unsecured credit card can provide you with short-term financing and help you afford business expenses.
 This is a great option for filling cash flow shortages, although you’ll want to pay off the balance each month to avoid high-interest rate fees.

 We hope this post has helped you decide on the right credit card for your business!

 Editor’s Note: This post was updated for accuracy and comprehensiveness in June 2019.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.